 Along the way of delving into our favorite ole crooner Frank Sinatra recipes on the net, I happened to wonder to myself if Frank Sinatra happened to have a Meatball recipe I could test out, low and behold I happened to find one.
 Believe it or not, Frank Sinatra seems to have several recipes claiming to be his meatballs posted by blogs plastered across worldwide Web when you do a Google Search.
 Later, I actually found a copy of the WFBL Cookbook of The Stars on Ebay for purchase and here is a clipping of the recipe below.

 - 1/2 of pound ground pork

 - 1 cup of Italian bread crumbs

-- 1/2 of a cup parmesan/ romano Italian cheese blend
+- 1/2 of a cup of grated parmesan/ romano Italian cheese blend

 - 1 clove of garlic minced